 Paul’s magnum opus describing the wealth, the walk, and the warfare that comes to the Christian Church through our union with Christ.
 Whether you are new to the Christian life or have been walking with Christ for many years, this is a great place to go deeper into the heart of God and learn what it is to live with him.

 The incarnation of Christ 2,000 years ago is the greatest event in the history of mankind.
 At one moment in time, God Himself took on flesh and became man to live a sinless life among sinful men that He might redeem a people for Himself.

-We live in a world in which men and women have all but lost the sense of their identity — as those made in God's image, for his glory, and as the crowning act of His creation.
-In this new series our pastor will seek to counter such rootlessness by going back to the beginning and studying God’s created order.
-In particular we will take a close look at the first three chapters of the Bible to see man before, during, and after the fall.
-A clearheaded understanding of these chapters are essential if we are not only to grasp the central thrust of Scripture, but also form a robust Christian Worldview.
+We live in a world in which people have lost their identity as those made in God’s image, for His glory, and as the crown of His creation.
+This study of Genesis counters such rootlessness by going back to the beginning and studying God’s created order.
+In particular, we will focus on the first three chapters to gain a perspective on man before, during, and after the fall.

 In Revelation Chapters 2 & 3, we read seven letters to seven churches.
 In these seven letters, we see Christ's posture toward His bride the Church.
 Though she is tried, tested, tempted, and often failing, she is also assured in these letters that there is always a way back to God, to faithfulness, and to fruitfulness -- if only we will listen to Christ and His Word.
 What would Jesus Christ say to our Church today?

 These songs are guaranteed to brighten the dark winter nights as we approach Christmas.
 The selected psalms are some of best known and most loved selections from the Psalter.